grings/MemoryDLL/README.md

   Variables:
     - DLLHandle: THandle
         - A handle to the loaded DLL.
 Initialized to 0, indicating the DLL has not been loaded.
-          It is updated with the handle returned from LoadLibrary when the DLL is successfully loaded from memory.
+It is updated with the handle returned from LoadLibrary when the DLL is successfullyloaded from memory.

   Functions:
     - LoadDLL: Boolean
         - Loads the DLL from an embedded resource and initializes it by retrieving necessary exported functions.
 Returns True if the DLL is loaded successfully, otherwise False.

     - b6eb28fd6ebe48359ef93aef774b78d1: string
         - A GUID-named helper function that returns the resource name for the DLL.
           This GUID-like name helps avoid easy detection of the resource.

     - UnloadDLL: procedure
         - Unloads the DLL by freeing the library associated with DLLHandle.
 Resets DLLHandle to 0 to indicate the DLL is unloaded.

   Initialization:
     - The LoadDLL function is called during initialization, and the program will terminate with code 1 if the DLL fails to load.

   Finalization:
     - The UnloadDLL procedure is called upon finalization, ensuring the DLL is unloaded before program termination.

 }